 For the Johnny Appleseed Within

-Penn's Woods:(PW) This is a rather stable wild apple with leaves of crab apple.
-It is a wild apple used as an animal attractant.
+- Penn's Woods:(PW) This is a wild apple used as an animal attractant.
 It makes for a good rootstock for grafting as well.
 Good foliage retention.
 We purchased our seedlings from a Forestry school researching wild apples which are said to be between an apple and a crabapple.
 (That is a good idea.)

-- Way Northern Michigan Selected from more or less seedling and/or old grafted cultivars that show little insect or disease problems.
-Grown from specific selections with high quality fruit and clean foliage many from the Upper Peninsula in Michigan.
+- Way Northern Michigan: (NM) Selected from seedling and old grafted cultivars that show little insect or disease problems.
+These are grown from specific selections with high quality fruit and clean foliage many from the Upper Peninsula in Michigan.
 For a domestic apple seedling this one is much like the old Russian apples with large leaves and vigorous growth and is likely very cold hardy into zone 3 no problem.
 We are currently creating a new planting just with this seed as the parent trees had little disease or insect issues.

 We offer these seedlings as your chance to be own personal Johnny Appleseed.
 It takes about 4-8 years to fruit an apple tree from a seed.
 Once the trees reach 6-10 ft. tall with side branches, the seedling will produce spurs which is the beginning of a fruitful relationship.